dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

         <img src=resources/numpymap.png width="400">

-    - A `1-D` array, and name it `x`, that contains a random ordering of the 5 locations.
+    - A `1-D` array named `x`, which contains a random ordering of the 5 locations.

         This array represents the order in which each location is visited.
 When submitting this problem to a D-Wave solver, the solver will determine the shortest itinerary from all possible permutations.
 For this assignment, however, you will work with a random order.